Unmarried Partners, Medical Directives and the Durable Power of Attorney for Finances

-- Providing medical decisions that aren't covered in your healthcare declaration;
+- Providing medical decisions for medical treatments that aren't covered in your healthcare declaration

 - Enforcing your healthcare wishes in court if necessary

-- Hiring and firing doctors and medical workers seeing to your treatment;
+- Hiring and firing the doctors and medical workers seeing to your treatment

 - Having access to medical records

 - Having visitation rights in a healthcare facility

-Finally, note that some states combine the healthcare declaration and the durable power of attorney for healthcare into one document called an "advance healthcare directive."
+Some states, like Georgia, combine the healthcare declaration and the durable power of attorney for healthcare into one document.
+This document is called an "advance healthcare directive."

 Unmarried Partners and the Durable Power of Attorney for Finances

-The durable power of attorney for finances works similarly to the durable power of attorney for healthcare, in that it allows whomever you designate the ability to make decisions on your behalf.
+The durable power of attorney for finances works similarly to the durable power of attorney for healthcare.
+It allows whomever you designate the ability to make financial decisions on your behalf.
 With a durable power of attorney for finances, the person you designate will have the ability to make financial decisions for you if you're incapacitated.

-Just like in healthcare, if you want your partner to have a say, you have to put it in writing.
+Just as with healthcare, if you want your partner to have a say, you must put it in writing.
 Most states will only recognize biological relatives and married spouses.
 If you don't expressly grant your partner a durable power of attorney for finances, they will have no legal say in your financial matters.

-It is also worth noting that there are two basic forms of a durable power of attorney for finances, usually referred to as either "springing" or "immediate" powers of attorney.
-A springing durable power of attorney for finances would become effective at the point that you become incapacitated, but not before.
+It is also worth noting that there are two basic forms of a durable power of attorney for finances.
+These are usually called either "springing" or "immediate" powers of attorney.
+A springing durable power of attorney for finances would become effective when you become incapacitated, but not before.